nonplayer/hammercrawl/hc_core_player_2_creation.md

 **Armoured Spellcaster:** Elves are better at casting in armour than humans.
 Elves suffer no chance of spell failure in Light armour, and a 25%/50%/75% chance when wearing medium/heavy/plate armours, respectively.
 Failed spells are forgotten per normal rules.

 **Blade Dancer:** Elves are skilled at fighting with two weapons at once.
-When wielding two one-handed weapons, Elves roll one extra attack die, but lower their damage die by one step (to a d6) for the entire assault.
-At level 9, this increases to two extra attack dice.
+When dual-wielding, Elves increase their melee-only Defense by the melee damage bonus of their off-hand weapon.

 **Keen Awareness:** Elves are spatially aware of their surroundings at all time.
 They have a 50% chance of noticing concealed *non-stonework* doors and panels simply by passing near them, and automatically find them if they spend a Beat searching.